March 12, 10 am Holy Communion

-We also intend to observe other important days of the Christian calendar as announced.
 If you want to be kept informed about our activities, would like to meet with Pastor Lars to discuss STS, or sign up for email updates, please send Pastor Lars an email.

 Copies of the book are available for use also.